opensearch-project/opensearch-sdk-java/DESIGN.md

 ![](Docs/Extensions.png)

 Extensions are independent processes which are built using `opensearch-sdk-java`.
 They communicate with OpenSearch via [transport](https://github.com/opensearch-project/OpenSearch/tree/main/modules/transport-netty4) protocol which today is used to communicate between OpenSearch nodes.

 Extensions are designed to extend features via transport APIs which are exposed using extension points of OpenSearch.

 ### Discovery

-Extensions are discovered and configured via `extensions.yml`, same way we currently have `plugin-descriptor.properties` which is read by OpenSearch during the node bootstrap. `ExtensionsOrchestrator` reads through the config file at `~/extensions` and registers extensions within OpenSearch.
+Extensions are discovered and configured via `extensions.yml`, the same way we currently have `plugin-descriptor.properties` which is read by OpenSearch during the node bootstrap. `ExtensionsOrchestrator` reads through the config file at `~/extensions` and registers extensions within OpenSearch.

 Here is an example extension configuration `extensions.yml`:

 ```